InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Introduction

-Recent works\cite{jin2024ragcache,vllmapc,zheng2024batchllm} have highlighted the use of \textit{prefix caching} (PC) technique to enhance the performance of LLM inference systems.
-By sharing and reusing intermediate results (i.e., KV Cache) across requests, it effectively accelerates time-to-first-token (TTFT) and reduces computation costs.
-While PC benefits general LLM workloads, the effectiveness in log parsing tasks remains unexplored.
-We conduct an empirical study of LLM-based online log parsing workloads under concurrent scenarios on vLLM\cite{vllm}, three critical performance issues were identified: (i) The \textit{prefill phase} (processing input sequence before generating outputs) dominates inference latency, causing 85.4\% of delays distribution, violating production SLOs. (ii) Traditional prefix caching are ineffective in bypassing computations for tokens in in-context learning (ICL) examples, which make up a significant portion of the context in the prompt. (iii) LLM system parameters, such as maximum token and batch thresholds, significantly impact inference performance, through automated configuration tuning, it can lead to substantial reductions in latency compared with default setting.
-A detailed analysis can be found in \cref{sec:motivation}.
+Recent works\cite{jin2024ragcache,vllmapc,zheng2024batchllm} have highlighted the use of \textit{prefix caching} (PC) to enhance the performance of LLM inference systems.
+By sharing and reusing intermediate results (i.e., KV cache) across requests, it effectively accelerates time-to-first-token (TTFT) and reduces computation costs.
+While PC benefits many LLM workloads\cite{zheng2024batchllm,zhu2025subgcache,pan2025kvflow}, the effectiveness in log parsing tasks remains unexplored.
+We conduct an empirical study of LLM-based online log parsing workloads under concurrent scenarios on vLLM\cite{vllm}, three critical performance issues were identified: (i) The prefill phase (processing input sequence before generating outputs) dominates inference latency, causing 85.4\% of delays distribution, violating production SLOs. (ii) PC is ineffective in bypassing computations for tokens in in-context learning (ICL), which make up a significant portion of the context in the prompt. (iii) LLM system parameters, such as maximum tokens and batches, significantly impact inference performance, through automated configuration tuning, it can lead to substantial reductions in latency compared with default setting.